chancesmith/chance-smith-gatsby-blog/content/blog/2019-11-12-javascript-timelines/index.md

 ---

-Kinda of a dated repo, but has quite a few examples to be inspired by.
+Kind of a dated repo, but has quite a few examples to be inspired by.

 ![jiahuang_d3-timeline](./jiahuang_d3-timeline.png)
 https://github.com/jiahuang/d3-timeline

-shows a stackoverflow request: https://stackoverflow.com/questions/13201749/draw-simple-timeline-with-d3
+shows a StackOverflow request: https://stackoverflow.com/questions/13201749/draw-simple-timeline-with-d3

 If we do a D3 build, this is another inspiring example.